deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/ff-using-static-url-segments.md

 	"X{controller}/{action}"
 );
 ```
+>
 > Then the first route, which matches any URL with zero, one, or two segments, will be the one that is used.
 The more specific route, which is now second in the list, will never be reached.
 The new route excludes the leading X of a URL, so a URL like this *ht<span>tp:/</span>/mydomain.com/**X**Home/Index* will be target to a controller called *XHome*, which does not exist, and so will lead to a **404-Not Found error** being sent to the user.

 Combining static URL segments and default values to create an alias for a specific URL can be done.
-This can be useful if the application the following characteristics:
+This can be useful if the application has the following characteristics:
     1. A set of public URL schema.
     2. The user use these public routes.
     3. In this situation, it is necessary to refactor and preserve the previous URL format